 In 1979, Carolus Nolet Snr became the 10th generation Nolet to take stewardship of the family distillery.
 Adding inspiration to 300 years of traditional expertise, Carolus developed a world-class vodka that would come to stand as the epitome of modern craft: Ketel One.

 With Ketel One now enjoyed by discerning drinkers the world over, we created the Modern Craft Project to celebrate our commitment to modern craft.
 Our aim is to share shining examples of modern craft with a wider audience and support modern craftsmen through the innovative Ketel One Legacy.

 How it works

 Inspired to take part?
 Interested in global exposure and a chance to win a cash prize from the Ketel One Legacy prize fund?
 The first step is to complete an entry form, including images and/or film from your portfolio that show how you blend modernity and heritage.

-From all the entries, our national panel will choose a shortlist of 10 modern craftsmen to pass over to our global experts, who will then decide the ultimate winning recipients of the Ketel One Legacy.
+From all the entries, our national panel will choose a shortlist of modern craftsmen to pass over to our global experts – and to exhibit, both online and as part of an exciting multi-media exhibition.
+Taking into account votes from the public, our global experts will then decide the ultimate winning recipients of the Ketel One Legacy.

 A modern craftsman defined